pkgcraft/pkgcraft.github.io/content/about/_index.md

 pkgcraft's API and related documentation.

-Beyond bindings, it also experiments with ideas including bundling an extended version of bash, providing greater efficiency and allowing static binaries for the package manager itself (which is semi-relevant for source-based package managers).
+Beyond bindings, it also experiments with ideas including bundling an extended version of bash, providing greater efficiency and allowing the possibility of static binaries for any tools based on it.

 ## Is this a portage rewrite or is pkgcraft targeting replacing portage?

 While both projects implement functionality described in [PMS](https://wiki.gentoo.org/wiki/Package_Manager_Specification), pkgcraft does not plan to duplicate portage's interface or feature set.
-At its most basic, it intends to be a base for building efficient tools.
-This does allow for a future in which portage or other projects leverage pkgcraft to improve their capabilities, but that is entirely up to the whims of Gentoo and other developers.
+Instead, it intends to be a base for building efficient tools.
+This does allow for a future in which portage leverages pkgcraft to improve its capabilities, but that is entirely up to the whims of Gentoo and other developers as this project isn't planning to contribute to portage in any way.

-In pkgcraft's case, it may develop alternatives encompassing use cases currently provided by established tools, but the majority of that work is a long way off and probably won't aim for compatibility beyond PMS support.
+That being said, alternatives may be developed that encompass use cases currently provided by established tools, but the majority of that work is a long way off and won't aim for compatibility beyond PMS support.
 For example, the planned design for the pkgcraft's package manager will be that of a build daemon supporting various front-ends, encompassing a much broader set of use cases than can be performed by portage itself.
 In theory, it could act both as a replacement for [catalyst](https://wiki.gentoo.org/wiki/Catalyst) and as a tinderbox while also enabling more exotic features such as allowing the dep tree for a running build to be mangled and recalculated on the fly.

 ## Why can't this project be merged with pkgcore (or paludis)?

-As explained in the previous answers, pkgcraft's design doesn't mesh well with existing projects.
-With respect to pkgcore, since it grew as a direct offshoot of portage it copied much of portage's decisions, albeit in a more optimized and API-friendly fashion.
-It has successfully shown what a better designed portage experience could be like, but it's also entirely locked into the Python ecosystem and all that entails.
-On the other hand, paludis comes quite a bit closer to pkgcraft's vision as it supports several language bindings; however, it has lagged behind newer EAPI support and doesn't allow for nearly as much experimentation as pkgcraft.
+As explained in the previous answers, the overarching design doesn't mesh well with existing projects.
+Pkgcore began as a direct offshoot of portage and so copied many of portage's decisions, albeit in a more optimized fashion.
+It has successfully shown what a cleaner portage design could be like, but it's also locked into the Python ecosystem and all that entails.
+On the other hand, paludis comes closer to pkgcraft's vision as it includes several language bindings; however, it has lagged behind newer EAPIs and doesn't allow for nearly as much experimentation as pkgcraft.

-While it's hard to directly merge development efforts, in general specifications and defined formats will be adhered to allowing cooperation where possible.
-This should allow other tools to build on top of pkgcraft implementations if they wish.
-Unfortunately, most of what makes package managers work beyond direct interactions with ebuilds is entirely unspecified so pkgcraft won't be able to be interchangeably used when it begins supporting its own package manager.
+While it's hard to directly merge development efforts, specifications and defined formats should generally be implemented aiding cooperation where possible allowing other tools to build on top of pkgcraft if they wish.
+Unfortunately, most capabilities beyond direct ebuild interaction are entirely unspecified so pkgcraft won't be interchangeable with its alternatives when package manager tooling arrives.

 ## Why isn't pkgcraft implemented in C, C++, Python, etc?
 Why choose Rust?